Shopify/quilt/packages/react-i18n/README.md

 - `fallback`: a translation file to use when translation keys are not found in the locale-specific translation files.
 These will usually be your English translations, as they are typically the most complete.
 - `translations`: a function which takes the locale and returns one of: nothing (no translations for the locale), a dictionary of key-value translation pairs, or a promise of one of the above.
 The `translations` function can also throw and `react-i18n` will handle the situation gracefully.
 Alternatively, you can pass an object where the keys are locales, and the values are either translation dictionaries, or promises for translation dictionaries.

+We recommend that colocate your translations files in a `./translations` directory and that you include an `en.json` file in that directory as your fallback.
+We give preferential treatment to this structure via a [babel plugin](#Babel) that will automatically fill in the arguments to `withI18n` for you.

 If you provide any of the above options, you must also provide an `id` key, which gives the library a way to store the translation dictionary.
+If you're using the [babel plugin](#Babel), this `id` will the automatically generated based on the relative path to your component from your project's root directory.

 Here’s the example above with component-specific translations: